 Interest groups

-Approving democratic norms and procedures may seem rather unlikely for a largely traumatized population that has experienced years of constant unrest since the last successful coup in 2013.
-People have complained that democracy was never really given a
+Overall, approval of democratic norms and procedures may seem questionable for a population largely traumatized by years of constant unrest since the last successful coup in 2013.
+Many people have complained that democracy was never truly given a chance in the CAR.
+In the absence of concrete survey data, available information relates to the public’s participation in democratic processes.

 Approval of democracy